Magic Circle – How & Why it Works

-By pulling the tail of the crochet magic circle, you’re able to make sure that your first row is nice and tight so stuffing doesn’t show through and/or there isn’t an unsightly hole in the center of your project.
-This also means that it pulls all of the stitches tight against each other in the first round, so they can’t slide around or have a wonky center.
+By pulling the tail of the crochet magic circle, you’re able to ensure your first row is nice and tight so there is no unsightly hole in the center.

 Magic Circle Crochet Tutorial Photos (Step by Step)